Section23 Films: Switchblade Pictures

 Switchblade Pictures is a licensing company that mostly licenses live-action Japanese films (mostly, uncut horror, erotic and shock value cinema).
 Along with Sentai Filmworks, Switchblade was also formed in 2008 and ADV Films also provided initial distribution.
 Since ADV's folding, distribution is handled by Section23.
 Their first release was Cruel Restaurant.

 Maiden Japan

 Maiden Japan is an anime licensing studio, created in 2010, that licenses subtitled and English dubbed series and collections with distribution handled by Section23.
 Maiden Japan is a sister label to Switchblade Pictures.
 Titles licensed include newer subtitled series as well as classic anime titles from the 1980s and 1990s (such as Patlabor, New Dominion Tank Police, and Royal Space Force: The Wings of Honnêamise).
 The first release for Maiden Japan was the erotic comedy Papillon Rose as a subtitled DVD collection in 2010.

 AEsir Holdings

 AEsir Holdings is an anime licensing studio.
 They hold the rights to several titles which formerly belonged to ADV Films before its shutdown.
-Released titles include Princess Tutu, Petite Princess Yucie, Parasite Dolls, Neon Genesis Evangelion, Saiyuki, and Lady Death: The Motion Picture.
+Released titles include Princess Tutu, Parasite Dolls, Saiyuki, and Lady Death: The Motion Picture.